Fairfield Public School: 21st century

 In January 2018, the school began to improve its indigenous education due to national population boom in school-aged Aboriginal children.
 In June 2018, the school's library picked up of new books from Dymocks, after Dymocks Children's Charities assisted the students to raise to help refill the school's library with 500 new books.
 In 2018, every new refugee student was given a "welcome pack" that featured a jump rope, colouring pencils, a colouring book and a tennis ball.
+By 2019, Fairfield Public School had 581 students, with 60 languages represented within the school community.
+Around 95 per cent of students were from language backgrounds other than English, while 40 per cent were from refugee backgrounds.
+Arabic, Assyrian, Vietnamese, Bosnian and Tongan were among the predominant language and cultural groups.
+The school maintained substantial EAL/D and refugee support programs, including specialist staff and support for newly arrived students.

+During the COVID-19 pandemic in 2020, the school shifted much of its teaching and communication online during the lockdown, with Seesaw becoming a primary platform for delivering lessons, instructional videos and communication with families.
+Support for refugee and newly arrived students continued remotely, with staff contacting families regarding students' learning and wellbeing, assisted by Arabic-speaking staff.
+The closure of international borders also affected enrolments; the school had 569 students in 2020 and anticipated that enrolment would fall below 500 in 2021 for the first time in a decade.